-In 2019, AHF Cambodia is currently supporting on providing Antiretroviral Therapy (ART) and care to 40,471 PLHIV in the 34 ART sites of the governments at the city and provincial levels.
-This is accomplished through partnerships with national and local government facilities and committed health care staff, including medical doctors, nurse counsellors, and peer educators.
+AHF Cambodia is currently supporting on providing Antiretroviral Therapy (ART) and care at the 40 ART site of government to 46,015 PLHIV and their families.
+This is accomplished through partnerships with National and local government facilities and committed health care staff, including medical doctors, nurses’ counselors and peer educators.
 Additional community support initiatives for PLHIV and families contribute to government and AHF’s mission.

 The estimated number of PLHIV in 2017 is 68, 78(NCHADS- UNAIDS: estimation PLHIV in Cambodia Feb 2015) of whom 58,516 patients are registered in care by the end of fourth quarter of 2017 (NCHADS ART quarterly report).
 The national estimate is about 10,000 PLHIV remained undiagnosed.
 To address this gap in knowledge of HIV status and achieve the national testing and treatment goals-in particular, the first of 90-90-90 goals, to diagnose 90% of people with HIV infected by 2020- new approaches are needed that enhance the efficacy and coverage testing.
 HIV partner notification is an approach that has the potential improve testing coverage while also identifying is an approach that has the potential to improve testing coverage while also identifying people with undiagnosed HIV infection.
 (Standard operation procedure for partner notification services and other forms for index client testing 2018).